Web-Student/jokes-react/README.md

 [] Experience: 3 instances of reordering elements on smaller screens /5
 [] Professional, organized, and smooth experience /20

+### actual Nov 16
+    Goal for features completed:
+    [1/2, the api=done, half of front end] Add a joke page (this will include a custom input form for the rubric) [] Edit/delete one of the current users existing jokes page

+Rubric Items completed:
+[] Technology: Local storage /5
+[2] Technology: Client-side state stores (e.g., TanStack Query or Context) /5
+[] Technology: Toasts / Global notifications or alerts /5
+[] Technology: Error handling (API requests and render errors) /5
+[2] Technology: Network calls for reading and writing data /5 [5] Technology: TypeScript for developer assistance /5
+[2.5] Technology: 10+ pages or views /5
+- View all jokes
+- Joke Generator
+- add new joke
+- edit joke

+[3] Technology: CI/CD pipeline /5
+[] Technology: Tests run in pipeline, pipeline aborts on failure /5
+[] Technology: Linting in pipeline /5
+[1] Technology: 3+ generic form input components /9
+[] Technology: 4+ generic layout components /12
+    - (component 1: layout to display a joke)
+[is now broken] Technology: Authentication and user account support /10
+[] Technology: Authorized and public pages /5
+[1] Experience: All experiences mobile-friendly /5
+[] Experience: 3 instances of reordering elements on smaller screens /5
+[2] Professional, organized, and smooth experience /20

 #### personal notes on testing frameworks
 - jest  (mostly supported, been around for a while)
 - vitest (made by the people who created vite)